Team Scheduling is only available to TimeZest subscribers on the TimeZest Professional plan.

 Scheduling With Teams

 TimeZest will send an email to the client asking them to schedule an appointment with the team, with a link for the client to click on to allow them to do that.
-TimeZest will display a list of times where at least one team member is available, and when the client selects a time, TimeZest will schedule an appointment with an available member.
+TimeZest will display a list of times where at least one team member is available, and when the client selects a time, TimeZest will schedule an appointment with an available user.

-TimeZest supports 3 types of teams: Service Teams, Project Teams and TimeZest-Defined Teams.
+TimeZest supports 3 types of teams: Service Teams, Project Teams, and TimeZest-Defined Teams.

 You can also select the scheduling algorithm which TimeZest will use when allocating appointments to members of a team: